Phillipsburg Mall

 Phillipsburg Mall was an indoor shopping mall located along U.S. Route 22 in Warren County, New Jersey, United States.
 Despite its name, the mall was actually located on the border of Lopatcong Township and Pohatcong Township, just east of Phillipsburg.

 The mall was located on the eastern edge of the Lehigh Valley, the metropolitan area of Allentown, Pennsylvania.
 The mall's anchor store was Kohl's.
-There were 3 other anchor stores that were once The Bon-Ton, Sears, and Black Rose Antiques & Collectibles.
-As of February 2021, the mall is scheduled to be demolished in the near future.
+Other anchor stores were The Bon-Ton, Sears, and Black Rose Antiques & Collectibles.
+Demolition of the remaining mall structures began in February 2024 and was completed by July 2024.